 3.6.3 Terminal Heating

 This group of building descriptors applies to proposed design systems that have reheat coils at the zone level.
-The building descriptors are applicable for baseline building systems 5, 6, 7, and 8.
+The building descriptors are applicable for baseline building systems 5, 6, 7, and 8 following 90.1 G3.2.